Synopsis

-NOTE: two RFC have obsoleted the one above, the latest one is RFC 6066
+Two RFCs have obsoleted the one above, and the latest one is RFC 6066

 Of course, we can use SNI switching with SSLID affinity to build a smart and reliable SSL load-balanced platform.

-SNI is independent from the protocol used at layer 7.
-So basically, it will work with IMAP, HTTP, SMTP, POP, etc…
+SNI is independent of the protocol used at layer 7.
+So basically, it will work with IMAP, HTTP, SMTP, POP, etc.

 Limitation

-We strongly recommend you to read the Wikipedia Server Name Indication page which lists all the limitation of this extension.
+We strongly recommend that you read the Wikipedia Server Name Indication page, which lists all the limitations of this extension.

-- Only HAProxy nightly snapshots from 8th of April are compatible (with no bug knows) with it.
+• Only HAProxy nightly snapshots from the 8th of April are compatible (with no bug known) with it.

 Diagram

-The picture below shows a platform with a single VIP which host services for 2 applications:
+The picture below shows a platform with a single VIP that hosts services for two applications:

 Configuration